 We are controllers for the purposes of the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) and related data protection legislation, except in relation to certain services we may carry out for our clients where we may be processors.

 2. How to contact us

 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our data protection administrator using the details set out below.

-By post: Forecast Data Solutions Limited, Nova House, 3-5 Ponton Street, Edinburgh, Scotland, EH3 9QQ, United Kingdom
+By post: Forecast Data Services Limited, Nova House, 3-5 Ponton Street, Edinburgh, Scotland, EH3 9QQ

 By email: [email protected]